-The College strongly encourages anyone who has experienced, has knowledge of, or has witnessed a Sexual Misconduct Violation to make a report to the College.
-Under Title IX, once an educational institution has notice of a Sexual Misconduct Violation, it is required to (1) take immediate and appropriate steps to investigate or otherwise determine what occurred; (2) provide interim measures to support a Complainant; and (3) take prompt and effective action to end any Sexual Misconduct Violation that occurred; remedy its effects; and prevent its recurrence.
+The College strongly encourages anyone who has experienced, has knowledge of, or has witnessed a sexual misconduct violation to make a report to the College.
+Under Title IX, once an educational institution has notice of a sexual misconduct violation, it is required to (1) take immediate and appropriate steps to investigate or otherwise determine what occurred; (2) provide interim measures to support a complainant; and (3) take prompt and effective action to end any sexual misconduct violation that occurred; remedy its effects; and prevent its recurrence.

-Making a report to the College does not require participation in any subsequent College proceedings, nor is a report required in order for a Student to receive support or remedial measures.
-Individuals are encouraged to report Sexual Misconduct Violations by contacting the Title IX Coordinator or the Title IX Deputy Coordinator for Students:
+Making a report to the College does not require participation in any subsequent College proceedings, nor is a report required in order for a student to receive support or remedial measures.
+Individuals are encouraged to report sexual misconduct violations by contacting the Title IX coordinator or the deputy Title IX coordinator:

-Dianna Williams, Title IX Coordinator dwilliams@hampshire.edu [133] 413 559 5442 Office: Cole Science Center, Room 109 Charity O'Connor, Title IX Deputy Coordinator for Students coconnor@hampshire.edu [225] 413.559.6262 Office: Prescott Area Office
+Greg Narleski, Title IX coordinator

+gansa@hampshire.edu [6]

+Office: Cole Science Center, room 104

+Amanda Surgen, deputy Title IX coordinator

+aksop@hampshire.edu [226]

+Office: Robert Crown Center

-All disclosures of Sexual Misconduct Violations to any "Responsible Employee" will be reported, as required by College Policy, to the Title IX Coordinator.
-This reporting allows the College's Title IX Coordinator to provide information about resources and procedural options to a Complainant, evaluate any safety risk posed by the reported conduct, track patterns and trends, and initiate appropriate action to end the conduct, prevent its recurrence and address its effects.
-A Responsible Employee is any College Employee; this includes RAS, TAS, EMTS, and other student employees; who is not a Confidential Employee or Private Employee.
-Contact Information for Confidential and Private Employees is located in Section II.
+All disclosures of sexual misconduct violations to any "Responsible Employee" will be reported, as required by College Policy, to the Title IX coordinator.
+This reporting allows the College's Title IX coordinator to provide information about resources and procedural options to a complainant, evaluate any safety risk posed by the reported conduct, track patterns and trends, and initiate appropriate action to end the conduct, prevent its recurrence and address its effects.
+A responsible employee is any college employee; this includes RAs, TAs, EMTs, and other student employees; who is not a confidential employee or private employee.
+Contact information for confidential and private employees is located in Section II.

-Upon receipt of a report of a Sexual Misconduct Violation, the College will conduct an initial assessment and take any immediate action that may be necessary to protect the health and safety of the Complainant and the College community, as described in the Procedures below.
+Upon receipt of a report of a sexual misconduct violation, the College will conduct an initial assessment and take any immediate action that may be necessary to protect the health and safety of the complainant and the College community, as described in the procedures below.

-The College also offers access to confidential resources for individuals who are unsure about whether to report a Sexual Misconduct Violation or are seeking counseling or other emotional support in addition to (or without) making a report to the College.
-Information about confidential resources can be found in Section II of these procedures and Section VI of the Policy.
+The College also offers access to confidential resources for individuals who are unsure about whether to report a sexual misconduct violation or are seeking counseling or other emotional support in addition to (or without) making a report to the College.
+Information about confidential resources can be found in Section II of these procedures and Section VI of the policy.

-Although there is no time limit for reporting Sexual Misconduct Violations to the College, the College's ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the College.
-If the Respondent is no longer a Student or an Employee, the College will provide reasonably appropriate remedial measures, assist the Complainant in identifying external reporting options, and take other reasonable steps to respond under Title IX.
+Although there is no time limit for reporting sexual misconduct violations to the College, the College's ability to respond may diminish over time, as evidence may erode, memories may fade, and respondents may no longer be affiliated with the College.
+If the respondent is no longer a student or an employee, the College will provide reasonably appropriate remedial measures, assist the complainant in identifying external reporting options, and take other reasonable steps to respond under Title IX.